adaltas/node-nikita/docs/content/action/metadata/raw_output.md

 # Metadata "raw_output"

-The `raw_output` metadata preserve the value returned by an action from modifications.
+The `raw_output` metadata preserves the value returned by an action from modifications.
 Thus, the value returned inside the [action handler](/current/action/handler) is not altered.

 * Type: `boolean`
 * Default: `false`